psexton/matlab-xunit/README.md

 And second, you need to check the Jenkins box that says "Publish JUnit test result report."
 I tell it to look at ``**/testreport.xml``.

 Now save the configuration, tell the project to Build Now, and you should have a lovely display of what tests were run, and which failed!

+# DocTests

+_As of version 4.0.0, DocTests is no longer part of the "core" matlab-xunit and lives in its own repository at [matlab-xunit-doctests](https://github.com/psexton/matlab-xunit-doctests)._